 What is the overall purpose of AAMI ST108?

-AAMI (Association for the Advancement of Medical Instrumentation) Standard ST108 defines levels of water quality suitable for various stages of medical device processing – to make the devices safe for patients.
-The standard applies to water provided to devices such as automatic endoscope reprocessors (AERs), ultrasonic sterilizers, autoclaves, and local steam generators.
+AAMI (Association for the Advancement of Medical Instrumentation) Standard ST108 defines water quality levels for various stages of medical device processing to ensure patient safety.

 ST108 became an ANSI standard on August 4, 2023.
 It may become a requirement of other standards (Joint Commission EC.02.05.02) and for product manufacturer warranties.